rails/rails/guides/source/routing.md

 ### Using `:as` in Nested Resources

 The `:as` option overrides the automatically-generated name for the resource in nested route helpers.
-For example,
+For example:

 ```ruby
 resources :magazines do